joshjabs/OOP-Projects/README.md

 #Programming assignment #2:
     Use the CONST structure for a set of classes (probably the same set as assignment # 1).

+#Diamond Structure in C++
+	Use virtual funcitons to create a diamond structure Liger joins together Lion and Tiger which both use base class Animal